Dara Shikoh: Quest for the tomb

 Humayun's Tomb, where the remains of Dara Shikoh were interred.

-The exact burial location of Dara Shikoh remained a mystery for over two centuries until 2020, when Sanjeev Kumar Singh, an engineer at the South Delhi Municipal Corporation (SDMC), identified the grave among several marked and unmarked graves in Humayun’s Tomb in Delhi.
+The exact burial location of Dara Shikoh remained a mystery for over two centuries until 2020, when Sanjeev Kumar Singh, an engineer at the South Delhi Municipal Corporation (SDMC), identified the grave among several marked and unmarked graves in Humayun's Tomb in Delhi.
 Singh's discovery has garnered attention from the likes of Irfan Habib, B.R.
 Mani, and K. K. Muhammed.

-After four years of research, Singh concluded that one of the three unmarked cenotaphs in the north-western chamber beneath the dome of Humayun’s Tomb marks Dara Shikoh's grave.
+After four years of research, Singh concluded Dara Shikoh's grave is under one of the three unmarked cenotaphs in the northwestern chamber beneath the dome of Humayun's Tomb.

-His claim is based on the Alamgirnama, a biography of Aurangzeb, which mentions that Dara Shikoh was buried below the dome of Humayun’s Tomb, alongside Akbar’s sons, Danyal and Murad.
+His claim is based on the Alamgirnama, a biography of Aurangzeb, which mentions that Dara Shikoh was buried below the dome of Humayun's Tomb, alongside Akbar's sons, Danyal and Murad.
 The relevant passage from the Alamgirnama was translated for Singh by Prof. Aleem Ashraf Khan, Head of the Persian Department at Delhi University.
-Additionally, Singh has studied the architectural style of the cenotaphs, which he argues aligns with the period of Dara Shikoh’s death.
+Additionally, Singh has studied the architectural style of the cenotaphs, which he argues aligns with the period of Dara Shikoh's death.

-Archaeologists' views on Singh’s research
+Archaeologists' views on Singh's research

-On 26 February 2020, the Government of India, through the Archaeological Survey of India (ASI), initiated a project to identify Dara Shikoh’s grave from among the 140 graves in the 120 chambers inside Humayun's Tomb.
+On 26 February 2020, the Government of India, through the Archaeological Survey of India (ASI), initiated a project to identify Dara Shikoh's grave from among the 140 graves in the 120 chambers inside Humayun's Tomb.
 The effort is considered challenging due to the absence of identifying inscriptions on the graves.
-At least five of the seven members have acknowledged and supported Sanjeev Kumar Singh’s research, agreeing that he has correctly identified the grave of Dara Shikoh.
+At least five of the seven members have acknowledged and supported Sanjeev Kumar Singh's research, agreeing that he had correctly identified the grave of Dara Shikoh.
 The members supporting Singh's findings include retired ASI Additional Director General Dr. B.R.
 Mani, retired ASI Joint Director General Dr. K.N.
 Dikshit, retired ASI Director Northern Region Padma Shri K. K. Muhammed, retired ASI Director of the School of Archaeology B.M.
 Pande, and retired ASI Director of Epigraphy (Arabic and Persian) Dr. G.S.
 Khwaja.
 These experts have recognized Singh's research as credible, aligning with historical and architectural evidence.

 Comments from other members, except for Former ASI Director (Archaeology) Syed Jamal Hassan, are not publicly known as the report has not yet been released.
 Dr. Hassan has expressed doubts, citing the lack of inscriptions and confirming references.
 Following a Right to Information query in 2021, the ASI responded that it had not yet found Dara Shikoh's grave.
-In March 2021, the then culture Minister Mr. Prahlad Sigh Patel stated in the Rajya Sabha that the committee was studying Dara Shikoh’s heritage, but the final report is still awaited.
+In March 2021, the then culture Minister Mr. Prahlad Sigh Patel stated in the Rajya Sabha that the committee was studying Dara Shikoh's heritage, but the final report is still awaited.
 However, Senior Archaeologist and former Director of the School of Archaeology of Archaeological Survey of India, Shri B.M.
 Pande has said that "Dara's grave has been identified."